Maps & Geospatial Data

 First place to look for contemporary or recent U.S. and non-U.S. maps.
 World-wide coverage, arranged geographically.
 Notable for CIA maps and topographic maps of non-U.S. locations.

-PolicyMap is a US-National web-based Geographic Information System used to understand communities.
-With easy-to-use menus, PolicyMap is a “GIS tool for non-GIS experts” for those who need to visualize large amounts of data quickly and easily, often down to the census tract or block group level.
-Included in the tool is access to PolicyMap’s extensive data collection, with 15,000+ indicators used to understand communities, organized into general categories including demographics, income and spending, housing, lending activity, quality of life, economy, education, health, federal guidelines, and other analysis.
-In addition, students and faculty can easily upload and incorporate their data into and leverage it against the thousands of indicators already available in PolicyMap.
+A US-National web-based Geographic Information System used to understand communities.
+It is a “GIS tool for non-GIS experts” for those who need to visualize large amounts of data quickly and easily, often down to the census tract or block group level.
+Included is an extensive data collection, with 15,000+ indicators used to understand communities, organized into general categories including demographics, income and spending, housing, lending activity, quality of life, economy, education, health, federal guidelines, and other analysis.
+In addition, students and faculty can easily upload and incorporate their data into and leverage it against the thousands of indicators already available.

 Sanborn Company's fire insurance maps of New Hampshire are valuable historical documents depicting the development of cities, towns, and neighborhoods.
 They show outlines of individual buildings, their use and physical characteristics.